-On the evening of the 6th August, we hosted an online event celebrating the achievements of our Regional Finalists for the 2020 programme and it was brilliant – ‘An evening with Big Ideas’.
+On the evening of 6 August, we hosted an online virtual event celebrating the achievements of our Regional Finalists for the 2020 Big Ideas Programme and it was brilliant – ‘An evening with Big Ideas’.
 39 teams had worked their socks off all the way through lockdown and produced some truly amazing work.
 It deserved properly celebrating and properly celebrate it we most certainly did!

 A glamorous evening with awards galore and dozens of messages from people who had been involved with the programme letting the students know how much their work had inspired them.
 It was also fantastic to see so many teams and supporters of the programme turn up (virtually) for the event.

-So, waking up on the 7th of August, I felt a little sad – I had enjoyed the Regional Finals so much.
+So, waking up on 7 August, I felt a little sad – I had enjoyed the Regional Finals so much.
 What to do now that all the excitement was over and all the students were off on holidays?
-Fortunately, it wasn’t long at all before I realised how quickly the new academic year would be upon us and the need to start planning (and looking forward to!) our first ever Virtual National Final, which will take place on the 18th November 2020.
+Fortunately, it wasn’t long at all before I realised how quickly the new academic year would be upon us and the need to start planning (and looking forward to!) our first ever Virtual National Final, which will take place on 18 November 2020.

 The last two weeks have been really exciting.
 Reconnecting with our brilliant teachers and learning all about how schools are tackling the challenges of social distancing.
 Getting back in touch with our wonderful mentors, who are all raring to go in support of their teams.
 The most exciting thing has been the teams arriving back: the forum on our website coming back to life, the teams who are on social media re-engaging and now the work starting to come in for our National Final challenges.